 Pax is the Director of Music at Tabernacle United Church, a progressive Christian community at 37th and Chestnut in West Philadelphia.
 They also maintain a private vocal lesson studio for adults and children in a variety of musical styles.
 If you or a loved one is interested in vocal lessons at negotiable rates, please contact Pax at firstname.lastname@example.org or by using the Contact tab.

 Pax is a passionate advocate and organizer of the non-binary and trans community in Philly and a co-gardener of the Genderfunk Philly Instagram (@genderfunkphilly), featuring Philly’s trans and non-binary theatre talent.
 Giving representation to queer, transgender, and non-binary communities has always been a large part of their inspiration to write and produce as a solo recording artist.
 In 2014, Pax released an album entitled Stand By Me: Hymns of Hope & Healing.
-In 2017 collaborations with PAM and murder.love, Pax released an EP of queer love songs entitled In the Eyes which inspired to the full-length album Change, which was released in November of 2020.
+In 2017 collaborations with PAM and murder.love, Pax released an EP of non-binary love songs entitled In the Eyes which inspired the full-length acoustic and electric albums for Change, which was released in November of 2020.